 I know it doesn’t seem that way.
 I mean, the internet has conquered geography, right?
 These words right here are at this moment available to everyone, everywhere!

 This is a huge blind spot for internet culture makers.
 I’ll offer myself as an example.
 In 2009, I self-published a book using Kickstarter.
 Getting it done in English seemed like enough of a stretch on its own; never once did I contemplate a translation into German or Italian or Chinese.
 Even if I had, I’m not sure how I would have accomplished it.
-It would have been expensive—and how would I have verified that the translations were any good?
+It would have been expensive —

 Really, though, the reason I didn’t even contemplate translation was that I had an allergic reaction to anything that smelled like geography.
 I believe so deeply in the new model, in which you create a bit of culture and publish it once, for everyone, everywhere.
 No DRM.
 No regional restrictions.
 Just the power and beauty of a plain PDF, a simple MP4.